 for a Street Trading Licence is made, or another authority to which an application for a street trader’s licence in respect of this activity is or has been made.

-Mobile Street Trader Certificate of Compliance
+Apply for a Mobile Street Trader Certificate of Compliance

 Period of validity